This Seville travel guide will introduce you to everything you need to know to eat well, save money, and see the sights Seville provides!

 Seville’s many tourist neighborhoods, or barrios, are all close and can be easily walked.
 However, since it gets super warm in the summer, taking the bus or tram is much more comfortable.

-• Public transportation – An extensive bus network operates in Seville.
+- Public transportation—An extensive bus network operates in Seville.
 You can buy tickets on board.
-It can help you get from one edge of the city to another.
+The bus can help you get from one edge of the city to another.
 The Seville tram system connects to some of the further out areas of the city (and it’s air-conditioned).
 The tram is part of the same public bus system, so ticket prices are similar.

-• Taxis – Taxis start at 2.50 EUR, with the standard tariff being 1 EUR per additional kilometer.
+- Taxis—Taxis start at 2.50 EUR, with a standard tariff of 1 EUR per additional kilometer.
 Skip them if you can, as the prices add up fast!

-• Car rental – You can get rentals for as little as 25 EUR daily.
+- Car rental—You can rent a Seville vehicle for as little as 25 EUR daily.
 However, you don’t need a Seville vehicle unless you plan to leave the city and explore the region.
-Renters need to be a least 21 and have an International Driving Permit.
+Renters must be at least 21 and have an International Driving Permit.

 When to Go to Seville